Version 8.6, December 2025

 The fabrication method can potentially affect the stainless steel and all stainless steel items must be manufactured in accordance with The British Stainless Steel Association’s Operational Guidance and Code of Practice, available from the BSSA Website.

 Fabricators can apply for approval of their products made from stainless steel.
 The application should be made on the Stainless Steel Construction Products application form, on the Reg31 portal and include an undertaking that all products manufactured for use in contact with drinking water for water company installations will be made from suitable grades and in accordance with The British Stainless Steel Association’s Operational Guidance and Code of Practice.
-If DWI is satisfied with the evidence provided, it will recommend approval of the product (or range of products).

 Products fabricated by manufacturers on the lists are approved provided they comply with the following conditions.
 Products must be: